brad-mcintyre/azure-roles/azure-deallocate-vm/readme.md

-# Stop Azure Virtual Machine
+# Deallocate Azure Virtual Machine

 ## Overview

-Stop a Virtual Machine on the Azure platform
+Deallocate a Virtual Machine on the Azure platform

 ## Requirements (on host that executes modules)
 This role requires the following packages to be already installed on Ansible server.